AVOKE an open-source web-based experimentation toolbox for evoking audiovisual responses

 This plugin is for displaying a YouTube stream or video and records responses generated with a button click.

-Youtube-button-response Demo
+Youtube-response Demo

 Video-capture-extension/Video-capture-setup